-MGL Avionics recommends the fitment of a fuse in line with a 33V TransZorb© to protect electronic instruments, radios and intercom systems.
+MGL Avionics recommends the fitment of a fuse in line with a 33V transorb (available from MGL Avionics at low cost) to protect electronic instruments, radios and intercom systems.
 Only one such arrangement is required for a cluster of instruments.